CharlesJS/CSProgress/README.md

 NSProgress is thread-safe, which is great!
 Unfortunately this is implemented using NSLock, a simple wrapper around pthread mutexes
 [which adds a great deal of overhead](http://perpendiculo.us/2009/09/synchronized-nslock-pthread-osspinlock-showdown-done-right/).
 Furthermore, there’s no atomic way to increment the change count.
-To do so, one has to get the current completedUnitCount, add something to it, and then send that back to completedUnitCount’s setter, resulting in the lock being taken twice for one operation.
+To do so, one first has to get the current completedUnitCount, then add something to it, and then finally send that back to completedUnitCount’s setter, resulting in the lock being taken twice for one operation.
+In addition to being inferior performance-wise, this also introduces a race condition, since something else running on another thread can conceivably change the completedUnitCount property in between the read and the write, causing the unit count to become incorrect.

 #### It’s a Memory Hog